gordoncd/gordoncd/README.md

 In the Fall of 2023, I took a class on Neural Networks where we spent a lot of time building our own Keras Sequential class from scratch using Numpy.

-## Recent Project:
+## Recent Involvement/Development:

-In January 2023 I helped lead a project called for a short-term class called [ReefNet](https://github.com/gordoncd/ReefNet).
-I processed satellite imagery of Pacific Atolls, fed them into a variety of CNNs, and tuned the hyperparameters using grid search.
-The most effective implementation used a U-Net.
-I attained a mean IoU = 0.94 and F1 = 0.84.
-Results and further information about implementation can be seen in the link to the repository included above.
-The project content and much of the framework was provided by our instructor and another collaborating investigator.
+During my fall semester, I completed a class covering neural networks from the ground up.
+There, we implemented a number of neural networks using numpy and the low level parts of TensorFlow.
+This included ADALINE, the multilayer perceptron, and a convolutional neural network.
+We solved a variety of problems using these networks and I learned a lot about solving real world problems.
+I additionally more formally learned Keras to implement transfer learning, neural style transfer, and deepdream.
+This course was a great for formal coursework in machine learning ideas.

 ## Skills: